Dual Attention on Pyramid Feature Maps for Image Captioning: Experiments

 \subsection{Qualitative results}

-We first show a P-attention result as in Figure \ref{FIG:ATT_PLOT}.
-Although the saliency regions only show rough attentions on the original image, they provide a broader range of feature maps to attend.
-In this example, attentions on multi-scale feature maps not only sketch the most salient object: {\em a brown dog}, but also describe the details: {\em a tennis ball in his mouth}.
+We show the P-attention and D-attention results as in Figure \ref{FIG:PYRAMID_ATT} and \ref{FIG:DUAL_ATT}, respectively.
+By using the convolution features, the saliency regions can show more accurate attentions on the original image, since the pyramid attention provides a broader range of feature maps to attend.
+Using the bottom-up feature with pyramid attentions can not only describe the visual content {\em people} and {\em dog}, but also the details of the contextual clue {\em bench}.
+By applying the D-attention, we observe the improvement on the model discriminative ability.
+For example, the higher confidence scores on some nouns such as {\em windows} and {\em wooden table}.

 In Table \ref{TB:CAP_EXAMP}, we give some captioning result examples of the proposed attention model.
 In the comparison of the generated sentences by the proposed method and the ground truth sentences, all our three attention methods can well describe the most important spatial and semantic information of the images to meet the humans' cognition.
 The pyramid attention can generally sketch the hierarchical visual properties and identify the important entities, while the dual attention can give more detailed and accurate descriptions of the entities.
-The two types of attention are complementary to each other, so the joint learning framework always outperforms any of the two single attention models.
+The two types of attention are complementary to each other, so the joint learning framework generally outperforms any of the two single attention models.